landondd/Kmeans-archetypes/README.md

 | 5 | `05_archetypes.py` | Profiles each archetype and produces the ranking tables |
 | 6 | `06_geography_maps.py` | Maps each archetype's share of homes on a 10 km grid, using British National Grid for equal-area cells |

 **Choosing K.** The elbow plot bends gradually rather than sharply, so it was paired with silhouette scores.
 Silhouette scores climb until K=13, where they reach about 0.43 and then level off, so K=13 was chosen as the smallest value on that plateau.
-Two of the thirteen clusters held only 409 and 39 homes, so they were treated as noise, leaving **11 working archetypes**.
+Two of the thirteen clusters held only 409 and 39 homes, so they were treated as noise, leaving 11 working archetypes.

 <p float="left">
   <img src="figures/elbow_plot.png" width="49%" alt="Elbow plot of inertia for K from 2 to 30" />
   <img src="figures/silhouette_plot.png" width="49%" alt="Silhouette scores for K from 2 to 30" />
 </p>

-**Scaling to 15M rows.** Silhouette scores cost O(n²) to compute, which is impossible at 15 million rows.
-Each K was fitted on the full dataset, then scored on the same fixed random sample of 50,000 homes (seed 42), so every K is compared on identical data.

 **Estimating savings.** Each home is assumed to self-consume 855 kWh of solar generation per year (McKenna et al.), multiplied by the SAP 10.2 grid emissions factor of 0.136 kg CO₂/kWh.
-That gives **116.28 kg CO₂ saved per home per year**, compared against each archetype's average current emissions.
+That gives 116.28 kg CO₂ saved per home per year, compared against each archetype's average current emissions.

 ## Results

 Across the 11 archetypes, rooftop solar on every home would save roughly **1.78 million tonnes of CO₂ per year**.

-The central finding is that **the two ways of ranking archetypes almost reverse each other:**
+The central finding is that the two ways of ranking archetypes almost reverse each other:

 <p float="left">
   <img src="figures/co2_reduction_ranking.png" width="49%" alt="Percentage CO₂ reduction per home by archetype" />